 High Heels Exchanged

-CORE VALUES: Dignity, Equality, Confidence
+Dignity, Equality, Confidence

-Use barter trade for social good to raise awareness on period poverty, offer menstrual products and education as well as deconstruct myths to women and girls from disadvantaged backgrounds in Kenya.
+Use barter trade for social good to raise awareness of period poverty, offer menstrual products and education as well as deconstruct myths by normalizing menstrual conversations in public spaces n Kenya.

 How It Works

 If you are a company looking to adopt a dispenser as part of your CSR project then please email us at email@example.com

 Flea markets, women's conferences and mall activations.